 Reasons provided by interviewees for the delays included that investigators not only have to coordinate the schedules of the subject physician, physician's attorney and the medical consultant, but now also the schedule of the primary DAG, or, if not available, the lead DAG.
-In addition, they indicated that in some HQES offices the primary DAG does not allow the lead DAG to participate in the interviews, there are larger caseloads due to vacancies, and last minute cancellations and rescheduling problems contributed to the delays.
+In addition, they indicated that in some HQES offices the primary DAG does not allow the lead DAG to participate in the interviews which extends the timeframe, and last minute cancellations and rescheduling problems contributed to the delays.